shanmithk/Python-Games/lessons/01_Motion_and_Physics/00_README.md

 Let's start with a simple program that moves a square around the screen, just to see how it works.

 ## Assignment 1

-1. Copy `examples/01a-move.py` into this directory.
+1. Open the program `01a-move.py`
 2. Run the program and see what it does.
 Use the arrow keys to move the square around the screen.
 3. Read the code and try to understand how it works.
-4. Read the Pygame documentation for [pygame.draw](https://www.pygame.org/docs/ref/draw.html) and change the program to draw a circle.
+4. Read the Pygame documentation for [pygame.draw](https://www.pygame.org/docs/ref/draw.html) and change the program to draw a circle for the player in stead of a square.
 5. Read the documentation for [pygame.key](https://www.pygame.org/docs/ref/key.html) and change the program to move the circle with the `W`, `A`, `S`, and `D` keys.

 ## Position, Velocity and Acceleration

-Position is where a object is on the screen, and velocity is how fast it is moving.
+Position is where a object is on the screen, and velocity is how fast it is moving, also known as "speed".
 Because we are writing 2D games, our position and speeds will have x and y components.
-That is, all of th emostion of an object on the screen can be described by its motion left and right, the x direction, and up and down, the y direction.
+That is, all of the motion of an object on the screen can be described by its motion left and right, the x direction, and up and down, the y direction.

 Acceleration is a change in velocity, which is a change in speed or direction.
 You accelerate when you go faster or slower.
 It doesn't look right if an object